 Before handling, the newcomer reads the present document and signs it in a register book kept by the DEP-GEE shared platform manager: Alodie Snirc (office 2320).
 This constitutes acceptance of the entire document as of the date mentioned.
+Failure to comply with operating rules and/or inappropriate lab behavior may result in sanctions up to and including exclusion from the platform.
 The newcomer's e-mail address is required so that he/she can be added to the BM-CIV mailing list to attend fortnightly meetings and to be kept up to date with various information relating to the life of the technical platform.